5 Top Tips for Working Productively from Home

-There are many benefits from working from home that many of us enjoy, such as no commute!
-But in the office, the only distractions were chatting to work colleagues or maybe popping out for lunch.
-These are great when you want to socialise but can cause a lot of unproductively if you find it hard to concentrate or get distracted easily.
+There are many benefits of working from home that many of us enjoy, such as no commute!
+However, working from home can also present challenges.
+In the office, the only distractions were chatting to work colleagues or maybe popping out for lunch.
+These are great when you want to socialise but can cause a lot of unproductivity if you find it hard to concentrate or get distracted easily.

 On the other hand, working from home can also be a distraction, especially if you have children or pets.
-And if it’s the summer holidays it’s guaranteed to be harder trying to juggle two things at once.
-Even when there are no work colleagues around to distract you, you’ll soon realise that they also helped keep you accountable and, on the ball when working.
-At home no one’s watching you so there’s no peer pressure, so you soon lose motivation.
-(And end up working in your pj’s).
+And if it’s the summer holidays, it’s guaranteed to be harder trying to juggle two things at once.
+Even when there are no work colleagues around to distract you, you’ll soon realize that they also helped keep you accountable and on the ball when working.
+At home, no one’s watching you, so there’s no peer pressure, and you may lose motivation (and end up working in your PJs).

-So, if you are reading this and sat wearing your pj’s (don’t worry you’re not alone) and are lacking some motivation to work from home, then here are five top tips to help you feel more productive.
+So, if you are reading this and sitting in your PJs (don’t worry, you’re not alone) and are lacking some motivation to work from home, then here are five top tips to help you feel more productive.

 If you know on Fridays you’re more likely to receive last-minute projects, then leave time aside or simply schedule less on your to-do list for that day.